Senior German envoy Walter Lindner likely to lead EU delegation to J&K

 To get a reality check, Centre invites diplomats to J&K

 The upcoming visit was discussed during the meeting and it was decided that the delegation would make the visit next week.
-During the meeting the envoys expressed concerns over the political detentions.
-However they said that there was normalcy on the roads and the entire UT is not under a lockdown as they had expected.
+During the meeting, the envoys expressed concerns over the political detentions.
+However, they said that there was normalcy on the roads and the entire UT is not under lockdown as they had expected.

 During the visit, there would be a briefing by the Army officials and also a meeting with civil society members.
 Some politicians would also meet with the delegation, the source also added.